UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint0/README.md

-Hello friend!
+# finalproject22-bravo-six
+Gainzhub is a social media platform designed to aid and motivate anyone who’s passionate about fitness or ready to begin their fitness journey.

+## Motivation

-Thank you for your interest in Gainzhub!
-Gainzhub is a new social media platform designed to aid and motivate anyone who’s passionate about fitness or ready to begin their fitness journey.
-Gainzhub blends both fitness advice and instruction, with connection with friends so you and your connections can motivate one another to be the healthiest you possible.
+Gainzhub blends both fitness advice and instruction, with connection to friends so you and your connections can motivate one another to be the healthiest you possible.
+In addition, you will no longer need multiple apps to track calories, meal plans, workout plans, and recording your workouts.
+Gainzhub will allow you to keep track of personal gains and socialize with others who are also setting personal goals for themselves.

-Installation requirements:
+## Installation Requirements
+### Database
+We will be using MongoDB.
+Install [Here](https://www.mongodb.com/docs/manual/administration/install-community/).

+### Build and run procedure
 Requires installation of Node js libraries and a modern browser.

-Build and run procedure:
 Download and build all files from the main repository.
 As of 09/22/22 Gainzhub is only able to be run through your local host.

-How to Contribute:
+### Contribution
-The Gainzhub project utilizes Git flow to manage our Git branches.
-Please forward all issues to Github’s integrated issues board.
+Gainzhub utilizes Git flow to promote agile development and frequent deployment. \
-Any features added should notify the development team via a pull request.
 Our branches are named accordingly:
-Main - working repository
+* Main - Working Repository
-Develop - repository for testing
+  * Develop - Repository for Testing
+    * Feature1
+    * Feature2

+### Github Issues
+Most issues will be discussed in discord and Github’s integrated issues board.

+### Pull Request

+Development team should be notifies if any features are added via a pull request.